 The deepest of the 4 layers, the transverse abdominis (TA), is the muscle that plays the biggest part in pulling the abdominal area in flat and stabilising the pelvis.
 Ab exercises which work this layer are ones in which the TA has to work hard at keeping the pelvis stable.

 Make sure you follow all the technique points below, because technique is important to get good results from core training.
 Also, please see these general exercise guidelines.
-The circuit chart is below the exercise instructions.

 - Lay with your knees bent, feet flat on the floor about hip distance apart.
 Put your hands behind your head to prevent neck strain.
 Tuck your chin in slightly.